apache/spark/TESTING.rst

 ----------------------------------------------------------------------

 To run system tests with old Airflow version you need to prepare provider packages.
-This can be done by running ``./breeze prepare-provider-packages -- <PACKAGES TO BUILD>``.
-For example the below command will build google postgres and mysql packages:
+This can be done by running ``./breeze prepare-provider-packages <PACKAGES TO BUILD>``.
+For example the below command will build google postgres and mysql wheel packages:

 .. code-block:: bash